moj-analytical-services/IntroRTraining/Intro_markdown.md

 ## Exercises

 1. Create a new R script file in which you can store all commands you make during this exercise.
 Save it as 'Intro_R_Exercises.R'.
-2. Create a new value called y which is equal to 17.
+2. Create a new value called `y` which is equal to 17.
-3. Now multiply y by 78.
+3. Now multiply `y` by 78.
 What answer do you get?
-4. What does the command "head" do?
+4. What does the command `head` do?

 # Processing data
 ## Setting up a working directory